jerodsanto/wordpress-console/readme.txt

 = New In This Version =

-1. Increased Security!
-Requires shared secret to run PHP commands.
+1. Bug Fix: WP installs not in root directory should get to play too.

 **SECURITY NOTICE**